FACTBOX-How are businesses preparing for a

-This is what companies have said about the threat and actions taken to mitigate the impact: RETAILERS:
+This is what companies have said about the threat and actions taken to mitigate the impact: TRANSPORT/FREIGHT:

+Dover is as prepared as it can be but there are uncertainties over the extent to which freight operators are ready for new declarations and whether France will keep goods moving, the port's chief executive said.
+Doug Bannister expects potential problems to be felt from the week of Nov.
+4, noting that traffic should be lighter on Friday Nov.
+1 as it as a French public holiday.
+Getlink, the operator of the Eurotunnel service moving cars and lorries under the Channel, has created two "pit stop" control areas -- one on the English and one on the French side -- to help speed the processing of documents for truck drivers.

+It has also added https://press.getlinkgroup.com/news/brexit-eurotunnel-is-ready-for-brexit-a-quarter-of-all-goods-traded-between-the-uk-and-the-eu-pass-through-the-channel-tunnel-bf60-0791e.html a control zone at its French terminal with nine inspection bays and 100 parking spaces to allow authorities to check goods from the UK without halting other traffic, and a 240-space parking zone for lorries heading to Britain.
+RETAILERS:

 For British retailers, Oct.
 31 is about the worst possible timing for Brexit, coming just before the Christmas trading period which means warehouses are already packed with products.
 Although supermarket groups, such as Tesco and Sainsbury's, can build up stocks of non-perishable items, in reality there is limited capacity in supply chains to make that possible.